Oba-One/Item-Catalog/README.md

 7. **Cd** into **catalog** directory where the project is located.

+8. Run **python database_setup.py** to create the database.

+9. Run **python lotsofmenus.py** to populate the database.

-7. Run **python application.py** to start the server and access the project at [localhost:8000](http://localhost:8000/).
+10. Run **python application.py** to start the server and access the project at [localhost:8000](http://localhost:8000/).

-8. You can now view the project, login and add your favorite restaurants and cusines!
+11. You can now view the project, login and add your favorite restaurants and cusines!